stempler/gradle-versioneye-plugin/README.md

 }
 ```

-For **Gradle 1.x** add the artifact to your buildscript classpath via jCenter or Maven Central:
+For **Gradle 1.x and 2.0** add the artifact to your buildscript classpath via jCenter or Maven Central:

 ```groovy
 buildscript {